kstenerud/concise-encoding/cte-specification.md

 ### URI

-A Concise Encoding implementation must not interpret percent escape sequences in URIs, and must not generate percent escape sequences; they must be passed untouched.
+A Concise Encoding implementation must not interpret or generate percent escape sequences in URIs; they must be passed untouched.
 [CTE escape sequences](#escape-sequences), however, must be interpreted and the converted string passed along.

  * `|u http://x.y.z?pipe=\||` decodes to `http://x.y.z?pipe=|`,  which the upper layers interpret as `http://x.y.z?pipe=|`
  * `|u http://x.y.z?pipe=%7c|` decodes to `http://x.y.z?pipe=%7c`,  which the upper layers interpret as `http://x.y.z?pipe=|`